 Although missiles used in air combat tests don't usually have combat warheads, once a QF-4 was used as actual target in exercises, its predicted lifetime was no more than four missions.
 The QF-4 carried a self-destruct system to destroy itself if missile damage failed to shoot it down, leaving it as a potential threat to populated areas.

 The last of 316 QF-4 conversions was delivered in late 2013.
 By that time, they were nearing the end of their useful lives even as targets, since they were unrepresentative of any adversary American pilots might face.
-The QF-4 is to be retired by the end of 2016, the type being replaced by the "QF-16", converted from retired General Dynamics F-16A fighters.BACK_TO_TOP
+The QF-4 was retired in early 2017, the type having been replaced by the "QF-16", converted from retired General Dynamics F-16A fighters.BACK_TO_TOP